signalwire/examples/Voice/SIP Voicemail with Python/README.md

 SignalWire requires that your webhooks be publicly accessible for them to be used with our services.
 So, we recommend using [Ngrok](https://ngrok.com/download) to provide an HTTPS URL for testing.
-In your Ngrok CLI, run `ngrok http 3000`, where 3000 is the port we set in our Express server.
+In your Ngrok CLI, run `ngrok http 3000`, where 3000 is the port we set in our Flask server.
 It will return a secure URL you can copy for the next step.

 ## Configure a Number to Accept Incoming Calls